BoKwokProjectA/Reproducible-AI-Compute-Teaching-Lab-Hugging-Face-NVIDIA-GPU-CUDA-cuDNN-Local-Inference/README.md

-# Reproducible NVIDIA GPU + Hugging Face AI Teaching Lab
+# Reproducible NVIDIA GPU and Hugging Face AI Compute Teaching Lab

 This project fine-tunes a Hugging Face Vision Transformer on the beans leaf-disease dataset, runs inference on GPU or CPU, and exposes the model through a small FastAPI service.